emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 compare any identity disclosed in the initial cleartext EAP Identity response packet with those Identities authenticated in Phase 2.

-Identity request/response exchanges sent after the TEAP tunnel is established are protected from modification and eavesdropping by attackers.
+When the server is authenticated, identity request/response exchanges sent after the TEAP tunnel is established are protected from modification and eavesdropping by attackers.
+For server unauthenticated provisioning, the outer TLS session provides little security, and the provisioning method must necessarily provide this protection instead.

 When a client certificate is sent outside of the TLS tunnel in Phase 1, the peer MUST include Identity-Type as an outer TLV, in order to